seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Kind my lord.

 **LUCIUS**
-I am so far already in your gifts,—
+I am so far already in your gifts,--

 **All**
-So are we all. /
+So are we all.

+*Enter a Servant*

+**Servant**
+My lord, there are certain nobles of the senate
+Newly alighted, and come to visit you.

+**TIMON**
+They are fairly welcome. /

 **FLAVIUS**
 / I beseech your honor,